inaos/iron-array-python/doc/source/reference/expressions.rst

 than equal `>=`.
 And logical expressions with the `and`, `or` and `not` operators.
 But boolean literals are not supported.

-Finally, the conditional expression `x if condition else y` is supported.
+Finally, the conditional expression `x if condition else y` is supported also.

 Supported Python statements and functions
 -----------------------------------------

 The current supported statements are:

-- assignments, including augmented and annotated assignments
+- assignments, including augmented and annotated assignments (currently integers are automatically cast to floats, whereas booleans raise an error)
 - loops, `for` and `while`
 - conditionals, `if/elif/else`